 And then there's this famous example of someone who got fired on Facebook for ranting about her boss while forgetting that her boss was one of her "friends" and could see the whole thing:

 The point is, people speak without really thinking about who can see it or assume that the worst possible person to find a post, won't find that post.
-A big false assumption that gets tons of people in trouble:
+A big false assumptions that gets tons of people in trouble:

 - Hit and run dude gets nailed by his Facebook